Skip to main content

 President Wilson outlined war aims and his principles for peace known as the "Fourteen Points" in an address to Congress on January 8, 1918.
 Woodrow Wilson Presidential Library Archives

-President Wilson outlined his war aims and principles for peace known as the "Fourteen Points" in an address to Congress on January 8, 1918.
+Wilson outlined his war aims and principles for peace known as the "Fourteen Points" in an address to Congress on January 8, 1918.
 Woodrow Wilson Presidential Library Archives

 Wilson did not invent it.
 The idea that nations should form the basis of states stems from the French Revolution.
 The Declaration of the Rights of Man of 1789 states that “the principle of sovereignty rests essentially in the Nation . . . no body of men, no individual, can exercise authority that does not emanate expressly from it.”
-During the nineteenth century, the German and Italian people had put the idea into practice, in each case uniting several smaller political jurisdictions in a single state.
+During the 19th century, the German and Italian people had put the idea into practice, in each case uniting several smaller political jurisdictions in a single state.

 A newspaper cartoon shows Kaiser Wilhelm the way to peace.
 Ohio State University Library